+4. The TCP/IP Properties dialog opens:

-- 1. Connect the scope to your PC via USB. - 2.
-Run the PicoSample 4 software. - 3.
-Right click on the Help/About/TCP/IP Properties.
-The TCP/IP Properties dialog opens. - 4.
-Compare the current LAN settings with the desired ones.
-If the oscilloscope's LAN settings are correct, close the dialog. - Click the Set TCP / IP New Properties and check the correctness of the Common LAN Settings in the Confirm box.
+TCP/IP Properties dialog

+- 5. Compare the current LAN settings with the desired ones.
+If the oscilloscope's LAN settings are correct, close the dialog. - 6.
+Click Set New TCP/IP Properties and check the correctness of the Common LAN Settings in the Confirm box: